 After teaching a couple of years, she worked at San Antonio’s Methodist Hospital, keeping statistics for the bone marrow transplant program.
-After that, she worked for AT&T, first as an analyst, and then with the human relations office, designing employee salary and benefit packages.
+After that, she worked for AT&T, first as an analyst, and then in executive compensation, designing employee salary and benefit packages.

 When the Nyes started having children, sons Sam and Wesley, she and Kyle agreed that she would become a stay-at-home mother until the youngest was 10.
 That milestone has recently passed, and she intends to go back to work part-time.

 The decision to step out of the workforce--“thanks to Kyle,” she notes--also benefitted SFSA.
 The decade dedicated to raising her boys also has been the period Nye has lead the association through some major changes

 After studying alumni programs at other universities and colleges, the SFSA board decided to abandon the payment of annual membership dues for a program that makes all former students members of the association at no cost.
 Also, the university took over the cost for the annual Recall homecoming, allowing the SFSA to concentrate on creating scholarships and other special programs.